SpazeDog/injector/README.md

     * Samsung Galaxy S 4 I9505 LTE

 * Totoro
-    * Samsung Galaxy Y S5360
+    * Samsung Galaxy Y S5360 `Tested`

 * EMMC
     * Most EMMC devies besides the once on the list

 * MTD
     * Most MTD devies besides the once on the list

+* BML
+    * Most BML devies besides the once on the list

 Example
 ------